rudidude86/gura-lang.github.io/documents/File-Operation.md

     rtn = path.fileame('/home/foo/work/example.txt')
     // rtn is 'example.txt'

+When given with a pathname that ends with a directory separator, the function determines it doesn't contain a file part and returns a null string.

-    rtn = path.filename('/home/foo/work/doc/')
+    rtn = path.filename('/home/foo/work/')
     // rtn is ''

 Function `path.split()` splits a pathname by a directory separator and returns a list containing its directory part and file part.
+This works the same as a combination of `path.dirname()` and `path.filename()`.

     rtn = path.split('/home/foo/work/example.txt')
     // rtn is ['/home/foo/work/', 'example.txt']

+Function `path.cutbottom()` eliminates the last element in the directory hierarchy.
+This works the same as `path.dirname()` when the pathname ends with a file part.

+    rtn = path.cutbottom('/home/foo/work/example.txt')
+    // rtn is '/home/foo/work/'

+Note that it would have a different result if the pathname ends with a directory separator.

+    rtn = path.cutbottom('/home/foo/work/')
+    // rtn is '/home/foo/'

+Function `path.bottom()` splits a pathname and returns the last element.
+This works the same as `path.filename()` when the pathname ends with a file part.

+    rtn = path.bottom('/home/foo/work/example.txt')
+    // rtn is 'example.txt'

+Note that it would have a different result if the pathname ends with a directory separator.

+    rtn = path.bottom('/home/foo/work/')
+    // rtn is 'work'

 Function `path.splitext()` splits a pathname by a period existing last and returns a list containing its preceding part and suffix part.

     rtn = path.splitext('/home/foo/work/example.txt')
     // rtn is ['/home/foo/work/example', 'txt']

-Function `path.bottom()` splits a pathname and returns the last element.
-This works the same as `path.filename()` when the pathname ends with a file part, but has a different result if it ends with a directory separator.

-    rtn = path.bottom('/home/foo/work/example.txt')
-    // rtn is 'example.txt'

-    rtn = path.bottom('/home/foo/work/doc/')
-    // rtn is 'doc'

-Function `path.cutbottom()` returns the preceding part of the result from `path.bottom()`.

-    rtn = path.cutbottom('/home/foo/work/example.txt')
-    // rtn is '/home/foo/work/'

-    rtn = path.cutbottom('/home/foo/work/doc/')
-    // rtn is '/home/foo/work/'

 Function `path.absname()` takes a relative path name in a file system and returns an absolute name based on the current directory.